CarbonROM/android/README.md

 ## Getting Started

-To get started with the CarbonROM sources, you'll should be familiar with [Git and Repo](http://source.android.com/source/version-control.html).
+To get started with the CarbonROM sources, you should be familiar with the [Source Control Tools](https://source.android.com/setup/develop).

 ## Create the Directories